MarcusAllenYoung/NOC-Operations-Lab/README.md

 Each incident will require investigation, fault isolation, troubleshooting, escalation when appropriate, service restoration, validation, and ticket closure.

-The goal is to practice supporting and troubleshooting an operational network—not simply building one.
+The goal is to practice supporting and troubleshooting an operational network, not simply building one.

 ---